Halalmohareb/2023-GP2-16/README.md

 # Payment testing 💳

-to test the payment you need to use the following :
+to test the payment and book a lesson as a student you need to use the following :

 Use any two-part name, any future expiry date, and any three digit number.